-Regardless of which branch of the armed services you’re thinking about joining, I guarantee that you’ll have to get very comfortable with rucking.
+Regardless of which branch of the military you’re thinking about joining, I guarantee that you’ll have to get very comfortable with rucking.

 One of the most common forms of physical fitness training, rucking can help to prepare you for long stretches of navigating foreign terrain with up to 50 pounds on your back.